AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/template-editor.md

 1. Locate and open the **FormsManager Configuration** settings:

     * To show or hide out of the box Adaptive Forms template, check or uncheck the **Include Out of the box AF and AD Templates** option.
     * To show or hide out of the box Adaptive Form templates that were added in AEM 6.0 Forms or AEM 6.1 Forms releases but are now deprecated, check or uncheck the **Include AEM 6.0 AF Templates** option.
-If this option is checked, in order to take effect, it requires the **Include Out of the box AF and AD Templates** configuration to be enabled.
+If this option is checked, and you want it to take effect, it requires the **Include Out of the box AF and AD Templates** configuration to be enabled.

 1. Click **Save**.
 The display options for the out of the box templates are changed. -->